Call to Ministry

 Seeks to assist individuals or families to plan a funeral or memorial service for a loved one.
 The Bereavement Ministry meets with the family to plan Scripture readings, prayers, etc. The family involvement in this planning helps to personalize the service and bring them comfort through the process.
 Pre-planning:

-- Also a part of this ministry.
-The Bereavement Ministry meets with individuals or couples so that neither one’s spouse nor children will have to deal with the planning after death.
+- The Bereavement Ministry meets with individuals or couples so that neither one’s spouse nor children will have to deal with the planning after death.
 Families can be sure that one’s final mass at St. Maximilian Kolbe is exactly what their loved one wanted.

 - Grief Support Ministry: